 Nick enjoys visiting a variety of local charities, organisations and businesses in our community each week.
 As well as keeping him informed, it gives them the opportunity to promote their work to a wider audience.

-Nick has been involved in many local campaigns over the past 20 years, such as helping to save Bognor War Memorial Hospital, the fight against Ford Eco Town, the response to the floods of 2012 and the ongoing battle against large scale developments on greenfield sites.
+Nick has been involved in many local campaigns for more than two decades, such as helping to save Bognor War Memorial Hospital, the fight against Ford Eco-Town, the response to the floods of 2012 and the ongoing battle against large scale developments on greenfield sites.

 He is passionate about education and, as a senior Minister in the Department for Education in both David Cameron's and Theresa May's governments (2010-2012, 2014-current), has worked to deliver higher standards and better pupil behavior in our schools.
 He shows a keen interest in the progress of the schools in the local area, and in 2017 launched the 'Read to succeed' summer reading scheme which gave every Year 4 pupil in the constituency a book to keep, thanks to the support of local businesses and the wider community.